hehao98/MigrationHelper/README.md

 Contact Professor [Audris Mockus](http://mockus.org) for access to World of Code servers, if you are/will be a PhD student of Minghui.
 For others, you can contact Hao He and use his ssh account.
 (Remove this paragraph in the anonymous version)

-We strongly recommend all collaborators to create a stand-alone repository like [this](https://github.com/hehao98/MigrationHelperJAR) GitHub repository for uploading JAR to remote WoC servers (as direct connection is very slow).
+If you choose to develop locally, we recommend all collaborators to create a stand-alone repository like [this](https://github.com/hehao98/MigrationHelperJAR) GitHub repository for uploading JAR to remote WoC servers (as direct connection is very slow).
 Collisions might happen if multiple people push to the same JAR repository.